etiennebr/rstdocs/stereo.rst

 This section describes how to convert pair of stereo images into elevation information.

-The standard problem of terrain reconstruction with available contains the following steps:
+The standard problem of terrain reconstruction with available **OTB Applications** contains the following steps:

 -  Estimation of displacements grids for epipolar geometry transformation

 -  Epipolar resampling of the image pair using those grids

 -  Dense disparity map estimation

 -  Projection of the disparities on a Digital Surface Model (DSM)

 Let’s go to the third dimension!